Skirmish of Loch nan Uamh: Skirmish

 On 2 May 1746 three British ships crept into the loch.
 As the British Government ships approached Captain Antoine Rouillé of Le Mars decided to stay at anchor, but Captain Claude Lory of the La Bellone set sail.
 This allowed the Royal Navy's to give Le Mars a broadside at close quarters which caused great loss of life: Nearly a score of privateers were killed and according to eyewitnesses her decks were awash with blood.
 The crew panicked and had to be forced back to duty.
 The La Bellone and HMS Greyhound then attacked each other and the mast of the La Bellone was broken with a broadside.
 There was an attempt to board the La Bellone but she gave HMS Greyhound two broadsides.
 HMS Greyhound had to move out of range and this allowed Le Mars to set sail. tried to stop Le Mars but a volley from La Bellone disabled her.
 Le Mars was then led by La Bellone out to a bay at the head of Loch nan Uamh, where Le Mars started her repairs, and La Bellone engaged the British ships.
-Hundreds of spectators came to the shore to watch the battle, whom HMS Greyhound fired upon to try and stop them carrying away the gold and cargo that had been unloaded by the Breton ships. along with HMS Greyhound and HMS Terror tried to board the Breton ships, but HMS Baltimore's captain sustained a head wound and her rigging was shattered.
+Hundreds of spectators came to the shore to watch the battle, whom HMS Greyhound fired upon to try to stop them carrying away the gold and cargo that had been unloaded by the Breton ships. along with HMS Greyhound and HMS Terror tried to board the Breton ships, but HMS Baltimore's captain sustained a head wound and her rigging was shattered.
 She also lost her anchor and two of her masts.
 HMS Baltimore then headed for The Minch to get help while the La Bellone hit HMS Greyhound's main mast and set fire to her hand grenades.
 Le Mars was in a bad state having been hit six times above the water line, seven times below the water line and with three feet of water in her hold.
 Le Mars had also suffered 29 men killed and 85 men wounded.